markfguerra/GLWallpaperService/readme.txt

             android:resource="@xml/myglwallpaper" />
     </service>

-MyWallpaperService is the name of a Class you will create soon.
-You can name it what you want, but be consistent.
+android:name=".MyWallpaperService" corresponds to the name of a class you will create later on.
+You can name it what you want, but be consistent. android:resource="@xml/myglwallpaper" corresponds to an xml file that you will also create.
+Likewise, be consistent in your naming here too.

 Also, add the following line to AndroidManifest.xml outside of the <Application> tag, but inside the <Manifest> tag:

     <uses-feature android:name="android.software.live_wallpaper" android:required="true" />

-Next, create a folder and call it ProjectName/res/xml.
+Next, create a folder and call it ProjectFolder/res/xml.
 Create a new file in there and call it myglwallpaper.xml.
 Place the following content inside.

     <?xml version="1.0" encoding="utf-8"?>
     <wallpaper xmlns:android="http://schemas.android.com/apk/res/android"